mblarsen/arrgh/README.md

    * `only(array, key|array)`: Like `except` but will only return items with the keys in `key|array`.
    * `get(array, path)`: A powerful getter of multidimensional arrays.
    * `isCollection(array)`: Tells if an array is a collection (as opposed ot an associative array)
+   * `depth(array)`: Tells the depth of arrays of arrays (excluding associative arrays)

 ## Works like array

 _Arrgh_ implements `ArrayAccess` and `Iterator`, so you can use it as an array.

-Here is an exapmle using foreach:
+Here is an example using foreach:

     $arr = arrgh([1, 2, 3, 4, 5]);
     foreach ($arr as $value) {